Johnson defends Conservatives’ spending plans amid think tank criticism

 “Here I am being interviewed by you, I don’t think I have barely stopped being interviewed by people since the election began and will continue to submit to all kinds of inquisitions and interrogations until polling day,” he told PA.

-Pressed again, he said: “I’m in discussion with all sorts of people about all sorts of interviews and look forward to doing many, many more.”
+Pressed again during a campaign visit to a farm shop in Devon, he said: “I’m in discussion with all sorts of people about all sorts of interviews and look forward to doing many, many more.”

 On whether he would stay on as PM if he loses his seat, he said: “I’m hoping very much to win again in Uxbridge and South Ruislip and fighting hard for every vote.”